 Wheatgrass is derived from ancient wild grasses, specifically agropyrons, which are hardy perennials native to temperate and cooler climates.
 While its exact origin is uncertain, historians believe it likely began in the Fertile Crescent region, near the Tigris and Euphrates rivers.
 Archaeological evidence, such as carbonized wheat grains dating back to 6750 BC found in present-day Iraq and surrounding Eastern Mediterranean areas, suggests that wheat cultivation was well-established long before the Stone Age and later spread throughout Europe.

-In its powdered form, wheatgrass becomes a shelf-stable, nutrient-dense superfood with exceptional protein content, up to 47%, which is over three times more than beef by weight.
-This makes organic wheatgrass powder a highly efficient plant-based protein source for smoothies, supplements, and detox regimens.
+In its powdered form, wheatgrass becomes a shelf-stable, nutrient-dense option.
+This makes organic wheatgrass powder a highly efficient plant-based source for smoothies, supplements, and other wellness regimens.